romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an administrator find and install the Azure Pipelines GitHub App from the GitHub Marketplace?
+Q: How can an administrator find and install the Azure Pipelines GitHub App from the GitHub Marketplace?
 <details><summary>Show the answer</summary><p>

 - **By searching for "Azure Pipelines" in the GitHub Marketplace and following the installation instructions for their repository or organization**